w314/notes/javaNotes/javaQA.md

 ### 86 What is normalization?

-`Normalization` is the process of organizing the data and the attributes of a database. it is performed to reduce the data redundancy.
+`Normalization` is the process of organizing the data and the attributes of a database.

+- reduce the duplication of data, - avoid data anomalies
+- ensure referential integrity
+- simplify data management

 1. `1NF` First Normal Form

 - Each table cell should contain a single value.
-- Each record needs to be unique.
+- Each record needs to be unique
+- violation example: hobbies with several values
+- solution add new rows with each value

 2. `2NF` Second Normal Form

 - Be in 1NF
-- Single Column Primary Key that does not functionally dependant on any subset of candidate key relation
+- Single Column Primary Key - that does not functionally dependant on any subset of candidate key relation
+- violation example: name and address identifies a record when two different people have the same name
+- solution: add a primary key column

+3. `3NF` Third Normal Form

+- in 2NF
+- all the attributes (e.g. database columns) are functionally dependent on solely the primary key (no transitive functional dependencies)
+- violation example: hospital database having a table of patients which included a column for the telephone number of their doctor.
+The phone number is dependent on the doctor, rather than the patient, thus would be better stored in a table of doctors
+- solution: create table for doctors and store phone number there

 ### 87 What is multiplicity?